-A while back I wrote a very popular post entitled The Seven Deadly Sins of Personal Finance.
+Several years ago I wrote a very popular post highlighting the seven deadly sins of personal finance.
 Of course, one of those seven deadly sins was greed.

 Greed often makes people do some really crazy things they wouldn’t otherwise consider.